-Skaters who wish to challenge their figure skating skills and who show potential as competitive skaters can participate in the CompetitiveSkate program.
+Skaters who wish to challenge their figure skating skills and who show potential as competitive skaters can participate in the Podium Pathway.

-Skaters enrolled in CompetitiveSkate learn a variety of life skills as they progress up the competitive ladder.
+Skaters enrolled in the Podium Pathway learn a variety of life skills as they progress up the competitive ladder.
 These include goal setting, focus, ability to deal with success/failure, time management and principles of fair play and sportsmanship.
 In addition to the life skill benefits, skaters in this program receive:

-- Opportunity and potential to be selected to represent Canada internationally
+- the opportunity and potential to be selected to represent Canada internationally

-If I participate in the Competitive Program, is that all I can do?
+If I participate in the Podium Pathway, is that all I can do?

 There are several opportunities throughout the season for skaters to participate in competitive events.